verlaine-muhungu/Learn-Like-Carl/README.md

 Network outages,Humans errors !
 How many times did you heard a bad new in the industry from a great tech company ?
 Discover here [**Oren brigg**]( https://www.linkedin.com/in/orenbrigg/) Cisco israel SE shares an insightful blog on Network Automation https://blogs.cisco.com/developer/embrace-change-network-engineer

-Learn like carl ! learning network automation requires a great investment of your time 🙄,it may take you 6 months of concentration to master the basic,sometimes 1 to 2 years,do not rush,enjoy the journey !
+Learn like carl ! learning network automation requires a great investment of your time 🙄,it may take you 6 months of concentration to master the basics,sometimes 1 to 2 years,do not rush,enjoy the journey !

 your learning journey is not a race,Be yourself,Learn daily,Practice daily 💻